orsonteodoro/oiledmachine-overlay/README.md

 that use LTO with clang or disable selectively LTO in to prevent building/linking issues when LLVM CFI is being used.
 LLVM CFI requires LTO to work.

-This overlay will evaluate candidate packages individually for LLVM CFI compatibility.
+This overlay will set LLVM CFI default off and evaluate candidate packages individually for compatibility.

 ### 2023 policy